Safety Legislation and Obligations

 For machinery owners and suppliers

-Workplace Health and Safety Legislation in Australia is essentially a State & Territory responsibility - with Commonwealth Legislation in place to cover Commonwealth employees and certain National organisations.
-To ensure your machinery compliance, there are fundamental requirements for plant & equipment safety that apply to all Australian jurisdictions.
+Workplace Health and Safety Legislation in Australia is essentially a State and Territory responsibility - with Commonwealth Legislation in place to cover Commonwealth employees and certain National organisations.
+To ensure your machines compliance, there are fundamental requirements for machinery and equipment safety that apply to all Australian jurisdictions.

 Suppliers & Users of Plant must: